The Cavern Club: Closing and today

 On 14 December 1999, former Beatle Paul McCartney played the New Cavern Club, publicising his new album, Run Devil Run.
 It has about 40 live bands performing every week; both tribute and original bands, although most perform their own material.
-The back room of the Cavern is the most frequently used location for touring acts and ticketed events, in more recent times playing host to The Wanted, Adele and Jessie J. The Cavern is also used as a tour warm-up venue with semi-secret gigs announced at the last moment.
+The back room of the Cavern is the most frequently used location for touring acts and ticketed events, in more recent times playing host to the Wanted, Adele and Jessie J. The Cavern is also used as a tour warm-up venue with semi-secret gigs announced at the last moment.
 The Arctic Monkeys did this in October 2005, Jake Bugg in November 2013, as well as Travis and Oasis.

 The front room is the main tourist attraction, where people come to have their photograph taken on the stage, with the names of the bands who played there written on the back wall.
 This room hosts live music from noon to midnight Monday to Thursday, and noon to close on Fridays and weekend.
 Between November 2005 and September 2007, the front room played host to the Cavern Showcase, an organisation and event started by 1960s star Kingsize Taylor, his wife Marga, and best friend Wes Paul.
-The night took place every Sunday and featured original 1960s bands such as The Mojos and The Undertakers.
+The night took place every Sunday and featured original 1960s bands such as the Mojos and the Undertakers.

 In November 2008, a campaign to have Gary Glitter's brick removed from the wall of fame was successful.
 A brass plaque near where it was located notes that the bricks of two former Cavern Club performers—Glitter and Jonathan King—have been removed.

 In 2017, the Cavern commissioned Tony Booth, the artist who designed all the original posters and signage for the original club, to produce 60th anniversary artwork which portrays bands and musicians who performed there.
 Also in 2017, a statue of Cilla Black commissioned by her sons was unveiled outside the Cavern's original entrance.

-In June 2018, Paul McCartney came back to the Cavern Club.
-During a Facebook Live Q&A session in the Liverpool Institute of Performing Arts, Paul McCartney hinted that he would perform a secret gig the following day.
-At 9 a.m. on 26 June it was announced via his Facebook page and The Cavern Club's Facebook page that Paul would be returning to the club.
+In June 2018, Sir Paul McCartney came back to the Cavern Club.
+During a Facebook Live Q&A session in the Liverpool Institute for Performing Arts (LIPA), McCartney hinted that he would perform a secret gig the following day.
+At 9 a.m. on 26 June it was announced via his Facebook page and the Cavern Club's Facebook page that Paul would be returning to the club.
 Tickets were sold from The Echo Arena box office, leaving people who had camped overnight on Mathew Street disappointed.
-Paul McCartney was expected to play only a 45-minute set, but performed for two hours.
+Sir Paul McCartney was expected to play only a 45-minute set, but performed for two hours.
 He opened the show saying "Liverpool!
 Cavern!
 These are words that go together well!" and then played a mixed set featuring songs from his upcoming album, Egypt Station.